thltsui/cfDNA-FRIME/README.md

 The Scripts folder contains the following files:

-cfDNA_Data_analysis.ipynb: This Jupyter notebook is used to conduct cell-free DNA clinical data analysis.
+**data_analysis.ipynb**: This Jupyter notebook is used to conduct cell-free DNA clinical data analysis.

-Frag_Ex_Imm_Func.py: This Python script stores functions necessary to run FRIME simulations.
+**frime.py**: This Python script stores functions necessary to run FRIME simulations.

-FRIME_Simulation.ipynb: This Jupyter notebook is used to run different numerical experiments on the stationary profile of FRIME simulations.
+**simulation.ipynb**: This Jupyter notebook is used to run different numerical experiments on the stationary profile of FRIME simulations.

 ## Simulation Results

-The Simulation Results folder stores the results and outputs generated from running the FRIME simulations.
-The contents of this folder can be generated after running **FRIME_Simulation.ipynb**.
+The **simulation_results** folder stores the results and outputs generated from running the FRIME simulations.
+The contents of this folder can be generated after running **simulation.ipynb**.
+They include the stationary profile plots used for the manuscript.

 ## Clinical Data Analysis Results

-The Clinical Data Analysis Results folder contains the analysis results and findings obtained from comparing the FRIME simulations with clinical cell-free DNA fragment profiles.
-The content of this folder can be generated after runnin **cfDNA_Data_analysis.ipynb**.
+The **data_analysis** folder contains the analysis results and findings obtained from comparing the FRIME simulations with clinical cell-free DNA fragment profiles.
+The content of this folder can be generated after running **data_analysis.ipynb**.
+They include plots of individual clinical cfDNA fragment profile, parameters for best-fitting FRIME simulations, plot of fragment profiles for all samples, and the $p$-value evolution of FRIME simulations.